 not allowing enough gap for the wider sensor body.
 So if the main sensor is now placed on the door which opens and closes which it shouldn’t be there this can also increase the chances of the sensor dropping off, especially if you’ve not screwed it to the frame.
 This is because the weight of the body of the sensor vibrating on a door which shakes, especially if fitted in the room where you can experience steam like a kitchen, so once again use screws.
 We actually just put one screwing the main sensor backplane towards the pointed section which has a gap and find that is secure enough.

 The system provides two Yale alarm stickers for the glass panes and I would install them to the rear of the property because that is where intruders virtually always gain entry to the building.
-For the time involved I would also possibly recommend making your own little sticker message for the glass windows pointing out you are being Yale alarm which incorporates the autodialler which is monitored.
-That would greatly improve the security aspect of your alarm system because obviously no intruder likes the idea of being found in the property with no way of escaping, which is what could happen if the alarm system contact somebody nearby like a neighbour.
+For the time involved, I would also possibly recommend making your own little sticker message for the glass windows pointing out you are being Yale alarm which incorporates the autodialler which is monitored.
+That would greatly improve the security aspect of your alarm system because obviously, no intruder likes the idea of being found in the property with no way of escaping, which is what could happen if the alarm system contacts somebody nearby like a neighbor.

-If you are going to self-install good look and I hope these tips help you.
+If you are going to self-install a good look and I hope these tips help you.

 Alan Davidson owner of AD Alarms

 AD Alarms based in Bradford and Leeds, install, Service and Repair Wired Alarms, Wireless Alarms and CCTV contact us for friendly advice on telephone number BFD (01274) 614650 – Mobile 07813 779273 – E-mail email@example.com Website Click www.ADAlarms.co.uk